Stop the Massachusetts Chainsaw Massacre

 Chester-Blandford State Forest offers a rustic park experience and spectacular Sanderson Brook Falls…..

-top of Observation Hill, with views spanning up and down the wild and scenic Westfield River valley.
+Hill, with views spanning up and down the wild and scenic Westfield River valley.
 DCR Website

 About 2005, a large clear-cut on a steep slope was illegally cut right up to the edge of a long established beaver pond in Chester